askft/go-behave/README.md

 **<p align=center>An extensible Behavior Tree library in Go.</p>**

-## Introduction
+## Important notice

+The library is still being developed.
+Please do not assume API stability.

+## What is a behavior tree?

 A behavior tree is a formalism for describing the behavior of an autonomous entity such as a robot or a non-player character in a video game.
-Behavior trees, by their nature, allow for highly modular design thanks to the composability of nodes, and the formalism makes task switching and state management trivial.
+A behavior trees, by its nature, allows for highly modular behavior design thanks to the composability of its nodes, and the formalism makes task switching and state management trivial.

 A behavior tree is a directed rooted tree with at most three categories of nodes: _composite nodes_, _decorator nodes_ and _leaf nodes_.
 Each category can contain many different _types_ of nodes.
 A _tick_ is sent from the root with a certain frequency, making a pre-order traversal of the tree.
 Each node type provides a different algorithm for processing the tick, explained below.
 Once a tick has been processed, the node returns a status to its parent - either _Failure_, _Running_ or _Success_.